jijudevs/jijudevs.github.io/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "Just the Docs is a responsive Jekyll theme with built-in search that is easily customizable and hosted on GitHub Pages."
+description: "Welcome to jiju.co's official documentation website.
+This website is made for developers, agents, and other team members."
 permalink: /
 ---

-# Focus on writing good documentation
+# Get to know more about jiju.co
 {: .fs-9 }

-Just the Docs gives your documentation a jumpstart with a responsive Jekyll theme that is easily customizable and hosted on GitHub Pages.
+Jiju Docs. is a platform managed by the sys admin to empower both new developers, agents, and other team members.
+This website will cover most of the necessary info to make your life smoother while managing jiju.co ecommerce platform.
 {: .fs-6 .fw-300 }

-[Get started now](#getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [View it on GitHub](https://github.com/pmarsceill/just-the-docs){: .btn .fs-5 .mb-4 .mb-md-0 }
+[Login to jiju.co](https://jiju.co/login){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 } [Visit Agent Area](https://jiju.co/agent-area){: .btn .fs-5 .mb-4 .mb-md-0 }

 ---